The Basics of Chinese Astrology

 a Western astrological sign does.
 To refine predictions, Chinese astrology uses

 a complex system of twelve Palaces, similar to the twelve astrological Houses

 in Western astrology.
 Zi Wei Dou Shu is used to create a person's entire astrological

 chart by assigning each of the 'stars' to a Palace.
 It is the arrangement of

 these Palaces and stars that determine the influences that a person must affect

 in order to affect his fate.

-Some text on some areas available under the GNU FDL © eMystica 2003-2010 & others.
+Some text on some areas available under the GNU FDL © eMystica 2003-2015 & contributors.
 All rights reserved.

 For entertainment only - this is not a prediction service.

 About Us | Contact Us | Legal & Disclaimer | Privacy & Cookies | Join for full access & premium readings